 What to expect from Acceptance and Commitment Therapy (ACT)?

 First of all, the ultimate goal of ACT is to help you live a meaningful/fulfilling life, and everything ACT therapists will do with you serves this goal.

-Third, ACT is time-limited, and it usually takes between 8 and 20 sessions.
+Third, ACT is time-limited and usually takes between 8 and 20 sessions.
 Most of the time, it will be weekly sessions.

 Fourth, ACT therapists will explore the cause of your concerns, which may or may not involve childhood experiences.
 It is crucial to understand how the past impact the present.
 ACT therapists put relatively more emphasis on here and now because understanding the past doesn’t always bring meaningful change.
 For example, understanding why you get angry easily doesn’t mean you can automatically manage it well, although that is a critical step.

 Fifth, ACT therapists are highly collaborative.
-It means that they will constantly check in with you to make sure you are on the same page.
+It means they will constantly check in with you to ensure you are on the same page.

 How can Acceptance and Commitment Therapy (ACT) help you?